exNihlio/build-etcd/README.md

 As said before, Debian/Ubuntu support is coming.
 Possibly others.

-The next goal is support for Amazon CodeBuild, with the ability to push to S3 and/or S3 compatible object store.
+The next goal is support for Amazon CodeBuild, with the ability to push to S3 and/or an S3 compatible object store.